 Seats are limited to ensure dialogue and tailored learning.
 Find full details and register for this module in our Calendar.

-Audience: In-house professionals within Risk and Enterprise Risk Management (ERM)
+Audience: In-house professionals within Risk and Inernal Audit

 About this module:

-This course is designed for risk professionals who want to understand how human rights due diligence connects to risk management and enterprise risk management.
-It shows how human rights risks differ from traditional company risks and provides practical tools for integrating them into risk assessment, controls and monitoring.
-Through case examples and peer discussions, participants will gain the insight and tools needed to strengthen oversight, enhance reporting, and meet growing regulatory and stakeholder expectations.
+This course is designed for risk professionals and internal auditors who want to understand how human rights due diligence connects across impact management, enterprise risk management and reviewed by internal audit.
+We go through the risk ecosystem, from identification through assessment and finding human rights compatible solutions and monitoring the outcomes.
+It explains how human rights risks differ from traditional company risks and how due diligence can be embedded in risk assessments, controls, monitoring, audit strategies and reporting.
+Through practical examples and peer discussions, participants will gain the tools to strengthen oversight, enhance reporting, and provide independent assurance that governance, risk management and internal controls effectively address human rights risks and meet evolving regulatory and stakeholder expectations.

 Agenda

-How human rights due diligence reshapes the risk function’s responsibilities
+How human rights due diligence reshapes risk management and internal audit responsibilities.

 • Defining, evaluating, grading and prioritising human rights risks

-• How “risk appetite” is defined for human rights risks
+• Defining “risk appetite” for human rights risks

-• Aligning HRDD with existing ERM frameworks and audit planning
+• Aligning HRDD with ERM frameworks and audit planning.

-• Integration with ISO standards and other risk standards
+• Integration with ISO standards other risk standards

 Seats are limited to ensure dialogue and tailored learning.
 Find full details and register for this module in our Calendar.